Torxgewinde/Desk-Lamp-Alternative-Firmware/README.md

 Upload files for the webserver
 ------------------------------
-The internal webserver serves files from SPIFFS.
-To fill SPIFFS the most convenient way is creating a subfolder `data` in the sketch-folder and upload with the provided BASH-file `upload.sh`.
+The internal webserver serves files from device-internal-flash-filesystem.
+To fill the internal flash-filesystem, the most convenient way is creating a subfolder `data` in the sketch-folder and upload with the provided BASH-file `upload.sh`.

-Uploading all files from `./data` to SPIFFS:
+Uploading all files from `./data` to flash-filesystem:

     ./upload_files.sh 192.168.2.99

-Upload a single file file to SPIFFS:
+Upload a single file file to flash-filesystem:

     ./upload_files.sh 192.168.2.99 myfile